MRD8456/human-fatigue-digital-twin/README.md

 T-sleep=ln[9.8/(ss-2.4)]/g

-Deciding a 12% break bonus :
+DECIDING THE 12% BREAK BONUS :

 While we were trying to finalize a formula for break bonus so that we could add it to our core C-S formula so that we could include energy boost from taking a break, to add this break bonus we had choice of using a percentage between 10%-15% of model's total range which makes it around (1.5-2.5)  and to accurately choose the number , we used a simple example in order to find out which number would make more common sense in the real world and represents a better safety flagging if included in our equation.